 - Earning money right online with your FREE e-Store & having Avon Facebook Parties.

-- Discounted prices on new & popular Avon products with Avon’s What’s New demo book for representatives.
+- Discounted prices on new & popular Avon products with Avon What’s New demo book for representatives.

 - Discounts with other business like Avery, Town & Country, T-Mobile, Scholarships, Medical Insurance and more!

 At that time you will be able to choose from 3 starter kits starting at $25.
-Each kit will have everything you need to start your very own Avon business including brochures, full size products, samples, recruiting information & more.
-To learn how you can use your starter kit to start your Avon business, check out 2017 Avon Starter Kit Tips
+Each kit will have everything you need to start your very own Avon businessincluding brochures, full size products, samples, recruiting information & more.
+You can learn how to use your chosen starter kit to start a successful Avon business at 2017 Avon Starter Kit Tips.

 FOR MORE TIPS & INFORMATION:

-As a representative of my Avon team, The Rising Stars, you will have access to more tips & tricks on how you can create, build & maintain a successful Avon business that can work around your schedule.
-Plus be connected with other Representatives & see how they are running a successful Avon business on our team Facebook page.
+Join my Avon team, The Rising Stars, and have access to more tips & tricks on how you can create, build & maintain a successful Avon business.
+You will also be connected with other representatives across the country & see how they are running a successful Avon business on our team Facebook page.

 Join today at www.startavon.com with Reference Code: jantunes.